robocyte/RoboStruct/README.md

 [GLEW](http://glew.sourceforge.net/)

 glocyte      coming soon...

-The program is currently developed for Windows, a Visual Studio 2012 solution is provided.
+The program is currently being developed for Windows, a Visual Studio 2012 solution is provided.